Resources to engage young people with a future in chemistry

 As chemical scientists, Royal Society of Chemistry members have a crucial role to play in encouraging young people to consider a career in chemistry.
 Just talking positively about your professional life and what you do when you meet young people could be enough to inspire them to explore a career in chemical science.

-If you are interested in doing more the Royal Society of Chemistry offers advice, support and resources to help you promote chemistry careers and qualifications.
+The Royal Society of Chemistry offers advice, support and resources to support outreach and help you promote chemistry careers and qualifications.

-Alternatively, or in addition, contact your local Education Coordinator about outreach activities in your area.
-RSC education coordinators oversee many activities relating to education support, networks and outreach activities within their designated region of the UK.
+You can also contact your local Education Coordinator about outreach activities in your area.
+They oversee many activities relating to education support, networks and outreach activities within their designated UK region.

 RSC Local Sections may also be involved in events aimed at inspiring young people to take up a future in chemistry.
 Get in touch with the Local Section chair for your area to find out more.